Stories from the cave

 And just as suddenly, I realized what was happening.

-Well, yes, it’s ME in there.
-But it’s overlaid with something else going on.
+Well, yes, it’s “me” in there.
+But it was overlaid with something else going on.

 It was empowering.

-My mind is in overdrive mode on SOLVING PROBLEMS and FIGURING THINGS OUT.
+My mind is in constant overdrive mode on problem-solving and figuring-things-out.
 And just like a kid with a hammer, where everything looks like a nail, right now, everything that comes into my mind and into my life, looks like a problem I need to solve.

 Everything interfering with my art right now is someone else’s problem that I’ve picked up to solve.